Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 ### Returns

-Either `undefined` if the cell at the given coordinates is unpainted, or an object with the following properties.
+Either any array containing 0 or more `HeightMapShape`s.
+Each shape represents one region of terrain that exists at that cell.
+The order of the terrain is not guaranteed.

+Each `HeightMapShape` has the following properties:

 |Name|Type|Description|
 |-|-|-|